 The law is actually on your side here, at least to some extent.
-The Fair Credit Billing Act gives consumers certain rights when their purchases are for more than $50.
-They can actually sue their credit card company for dropping the ball when if the company makes a bona fide mistake in handling a dispute...something lenders want to avoid at all costs.
+The Fair Credit Billing Act (FCBA) gives consumers certain rights when their purchases are for more than $50.
+They can actually sue their credit card company for dropping the ball when the company makes a bonafide mistake in handling a dispute — something lenders want to avoid at all costs.

 Your lender will step up to the plate to help you as much as possible.
-Your lender is your ally here.
+The lender — that is, your credit card company — is your ally here.

 The FCBA also imposes some responsibility on you as the consumer.
-You must take certain make a good faith effort to cooperatively straighten the situation out.
-You can't simply refuse to pay the portion of your credit card bill representative of the sale in question.
+You must make a good-faith effort to cooperate in straightening out the situation.
+You can't simply refuse to pay the portion of your credit card bill that represents the sale in question.

-Well, you can...but that remaining balance on your credit card will linger from month to month and keep accruing interest, costing you even more money over your initial purpose.
+Well, you can —but that remaining balance on your credit card will linger from month to month and keep accruing interest, costing you even more money on top of your disputed charge.

-The most important factor in involving your credit card company is to first be sure that you did indeed make your payment through Visa, MasterCard, American Express, Discover/Novus, or another major credit card payment system.
+The most important factor when involving your credit card company is to first be sure that you did indeed make your payment through Visa, Mastercard, American Express, Discover/Novus, or another major credit card payment system.
 Debit transactions, "instant bank transfers" of the sort that PayPal offers, and e-checks are not eligible for this kind of protection.

 Find the credit card you used and get the company's phone number.
-You'll likely need the credit card number as well, the expiration date, and other identifying characteristics for the card.
+You'll likely need the credit card number, the expiration date, and other identifying characteristics for the card.